 Thinking: INTJ's value facts above personal preferences or sentiment.
 They tend to base their decisions on logic rather than on social considerations.

 Judgment: INTJ personality types structure, plan and organize the world around them to achieve their goals.

 INTJ's are brilliant strategists, and extremely intelligent and capable.
 INTJ personality types are stable, reliable, committed, and fiercely independent.
-The opinions of others do not easily sway INTJ's use reason and logic to choose partners and friends and.
+The opinions of others do not easily sway them.
+INTJ's use reason and logic to choose partners and friends.
 The INTJ personality type is supremely confident that any decision they make is the right one and isn't easily persuaded otherwise, although they can be surprisingly flexible if proved wrong by someone who has used reason and logic to come to a different conclusion.
 INTJ personality types find it difficult to talk about their emotions and feelings and are uncomfortable with people who express their emotions in an unrestrained or sentimental way.
 The INTJ personality type considers social rituals like small talk a waste of time; this tendency to dismiss social rituals may make INTJ's seem cold and rude to others.
 INTJ's have a deep understanding of their abilities and limitations; they're willing to acknowledge what they know as well as what they don't know, and this often makes them confident leaders.
 However, they're also willing to take a back seat to leaders who, like them, base their decisions on reason and logic.
 Generally, the INTJ personality type prefers to work alone.